microsoft/QuantumKatas/README.md

 * [Contributing](#contributing)
 * [Code of Conduct](#code-of-conduct)

-## List of notebook tutorials <a name="tutorial-topics" /> ##
+## List of tutorials <a name="tutorial-topics" /> ##

 * **[Complex arithmetic](./tutorials/ComplexArithmetic/)**.
   Learn about complex numbers and the mathematics required to work with quantum computing.
 * **[Linear algebra](./tutorials/LinearAlgebra/)**.
-  Learn about about matrices and vectors used to represent quantum states and quantum operations.
+  Learn about vectors and matrices used to represent quantum states and quantum operations.
 * **[The qubit](./tutorials/Qubit/)**.
   Learn what a quibit is.
 * **[Single-qubit gates](./tutorials/SingleQubitGates/)**.
   Learn what a quantum gate is and about the most common single-qubit gates.
 * **[Multi-qubit systems](./tutorials/MultiQubitSystems/)**.
-  Learn about the representation of multi-qubit systems.
+  Learn to represent multi-qubit systems.
 * **[Multi-qubit gates](./tutorials/MultiQubitGates/)**.
   Learn about the most common multi-qubit gates.
 * **[Exploring Deutsch–Jozsa algorithm](./tutorials/ExploringDeutschJozsaAlgorithm/)**.
-  Learn how to implement classical functions and equivalent quantum oracles, about the classical solution to the Deutsch–Jozsa problem, and get an introduction to the Deutsch and Deutsch–Jozsa algorithms.
+  Learn to implement classical functions and equivalent quantum oracles, and compare the quantum solution to the Deutsch–Jozsa problem to a classical one.
 * **[Exploring Grover's search algorithm](./tutorials/ExploringGroversAlgorithm/)**.
   Learn more about Grover's search algorithm, picking up where the [Grover's algorithm kata](./GroversAlgorithm/) left off.